 Allow employees to manage natural light

 Natural light, coming through doors and windows, is an important tool in helping employees to avoid the feeling of being trapped or cut off from the world.
-Desks that face outside can help employees feel energised and content, but if your building doesn’t allow windows or natural light, images with nature, prospective and open spaces on walls make look the office environment bigger and airy with less barriers.
+Desks that face outside can help employees feel energised and content, but if your building doesn’t allow windows or natural light, images of nature, perspective and open spaces on walls make look the office environment bigger and airy with fewer barriers.

 If employees are engaged with their workplace, having fun while they work, and achieving their goals, they become more invested in the organisation and with the rest of their team.
 Games rooms, space for leisure activities and even fun wall designs can help you achieve this.
 If you’re stuck for ideas, ask your employees what would help them and listen to what they want or look at our case studies here:

 Provide enough space for resting, meeting, and working